spatialos/UnrealGDK/SpatialGDK/Documentation/content/get-started/example-project/exampleproject-cloud-deployment.md

 <%(/Expandable)%>

-For now, you need to build server-workers and client-workers, so if you haven't run `BuildProject.bat` from File Explorer you need to:
+If you haven't yet run BuildProject.bat to build server-workers and client-workers, you need to:

 1. Close your Unreal Editor - if the Editor is open when you try to build workers, the command fails.
 2. Open a terminal window and navigate to the `UnrealGDKExampleProject` directory.
 3. Run the `BuildProject.bat` command to build a server-worker using the filepath and flags below.

 The filepath you use depends on whether you have the `UnrealGDK` plugin set up as an *engine* plugin or as a *project* plugin.
 If you followed the default setup instructions which use the `InstallGDK.bat` script, you have it set up as an *engine* plugin. <br/><br/>

   * Engine plugin filepath (default):
   ```